How can I get cheap student home insurance?

 Student life is demanding enough without having to figure out how contents insurance works.
 We’re here to simplify it for you.

-Read on to find out how to get contents insurance if you’re a student, living in a shared house, or halls of residence, as well as how you might be able to save money on your premiums.
+Read on to find out how to get contents insurance if you’re a student living in a shared house or halls of residence.
+We’ll also show you how you could save money on your premiums.

 Do students need contents insurance?